Sparse Solutions of a Class of Constrained Optimization Problems: A smoothing penalty method

 where $\mu$, $\nu>0$ are smoothing parameters and

 with

 Note that $g_{\mu}(s)$ and $h_{\nu}(t)$ are the smoothing functions of $(s)_+$ and $|t|$, respectively (see Figure \ref{figsmfuncs}), and they have the following nice properties:

 More details on these smoothing functions can be found in \cite[Section 3]{c2012smoothing} and references therein.
 Thus, the composite function $f_{\lambda,\mu,\nu}(\bm{x})$ is indeed obtained by applying the smoothing technique \textit{twice}.
 Hence, it is continuously differentiable and can be viewed as a smoothing function of $\lambda (\|A\bm{x} - \bm{b}\|_1 - \sigma)_+$.
+One can also show that

-It is worth mentioning that when $\sigma=0$, the auxiliary penalty problem \eqref{penprob} reduces to $\min\limits_{\bm{x}\in\mathbb{R}^n}\left\{\Phi(\bm{x}) + \lambda\|A\bm{x} - \bm{b}\|_1\right\}$.
+Moreover, it is worth mentioning that when $\sigma=0$, the auxiliary penalty problem \eqref{penprob} reduces to $\min\limits_{\bm{x}\in\mathbb{R}^n}\left\{\Phi(\bm{x}) + \lambda\|A\bm{x} - \bm{b}\|_1\right\}$.
 Then, the smoothing function $g_{\mu}$ of $(\cdot)_+$ is no longer needed and the subsequent analysis can also be simplified in this special case.
 Now, based on \eqref{penprobsmooth}, we are ready to present a smoothing penalty method as Algorithm \ref{algpen} for solving problem \eqref{lpl1model} with $0<p<1$.
 We call it SPeL1 for short in the rest of this paper.

 The reader may have observed that, since problem \eqref{penprob} is a penalty counterpart of problem \eqref{lpl1model} and problem \eqref{penprobsmooth} is a partially smoothing counterpart of problem \eqref{penprob}, our method actually adapts the \textit{penalty} strategy and the \textit{smoothing} strategy at the same time for solving the nonconvex nonsmooth non-Lipschitz constrained problem \eqref{lpl1model} with $0<p<1$.
 Specifically, in our method, at each iteration, we solve problem \eqref{penprobsmooth} approximately with given $(\lambda,\mu,\nu)$, and then update $\bm{x}$ and $(\lambda,\mu,\nu)$.
 The cooperation of these two strategies indeed provides an efficient practical way to solve problem \eqref{lpl1model} with $0<p<1$.
 This circumvents the potential disadvantages of the traditional penalty approach that directly solves the penalty problem \eqref{penprob} with an exact penalty parameter $\lambda^*$, because (i) it is still not easy to solve problem \eqref{penprob} efficiently; (ii) it is, in general, hard to estimate the exact penalty parameter $\lambda^*$ and the overestimation may make the penalty problem \eqref{penprob} ill-conditioned.
 The convergence result that characterizes a cluster point of the sequence generated by the SPeL1 in Algorithm \ref{algpen} is shown in the next theorem.
 We should note that, though the proofs are motivated by those in \cite[Theorem 4.2]{clp2016penalty} and \cite[Theorem 2]{lpt2017a}, the technical details become much more involved since our smoothing function $f_{\lambda,\mu,\nu}$ is obtained by a composition of two smoothing functions $g_{\mu}$ and $H_{\nu}$.